Major League Baseball All-Star Game: Other All-Star Game events

 In addition to the All-Star Game, several events are held in the same host city and also televised nationally.

 The Home Run Derby, a contest among home run hitters, has been held on the day before the All-Star Game since 1985.
-The most recent Home Run Derby Champion is Cal Raleigh of the Seattle Mariners, after defeating Junior Caminero of the Tampa Bay Rays at the 2025 Home Run Derby in Atlanta, Georgia.
+The most recent Home Run Derby Champion is Jordan Walker of the St. Louis Cardinals, after defeating Kyle Schwarber of the Philadelphia Phillies at the 2026 Home Run Derby at Citizens Bank Park.

 Since 1999, the All-Star Futures Game has been held during All-Star Week.
 The two teams, one consisting of young players from the United States and the other consisting of young players from all other nations, are usually chosen based on prospect status in the minor leagues.

-Since 2001, the All-Star Legends and Celebrity Softball Game pits teams with a mixture of former stars from the host team's past, as well as celebrities from music, film, and television.
-This game is held during the day prior to the Home Run Derby.
-However, it is tape-delayed and broadcast after the Derby.
+From 2001 to 2025, the All-Star Legends and Celebrity Softball Game pitted teams with a mixture of former stars from the host team's past, besides celebrities from music, film, and television.
+This game was held during the day prior to the Home Run Derby.
+However, it was tape-delayed and broadcast after the Derby.
+It was replaced by 2026 with a 3×3 co-ed game.

-Since 2021, the Major League Baseball Draft has been held during the All-Star Break and in the host city of the All-Star Game.
+Since 2021, the Major League Baseball draft has been held during the All-Star Break and in the host city of the All-Star Game.

 The HBCU Swingman Classic, open to players from 17 historically black colleges and universities in the United States, was introduced in 2023 as part of an MLB-MLBPA Youth Development Foundation initiative.

 From 1982 through 1990, the Cracker Jack Old Timers Baseball Classic (which lost the Cracker Jack sponsorship after 1987) was held during the All-Star Break, although it was never officially associated with MLB for publicity reasons.
-Former Atlanta Braves Vice President Dick Cecil had the initial idea, presented a successful 15-minute pitch to Cracker Jack CEO Frank Forrestal of how this would be their chance to re-associate the brand with baseball, and enlisted the Association of Professional Baseball Players of America (APBPA) to help bring in retired players to participate.
+Former Atlanta Braves Vice President Dick Cecil had the initial idea, presented a successful 15-minute pitch to Cracker Jack CEO Frank Forrestal of how this would be their chance to re-associate the brand with baseball, and enlisted the Association of Professional Ball Players of America (APBPA) to help bring in retired players to participate.
 APBPA leader and former MLB player Chuck Stevens was instrumental in the latter part.
 The game was played at RFK Stadium in Washington, D.C., from 1982 through 1987 and at the brand new Pilot Field in Buffalo, New York, from 1988 through 1990.
 It garnered national coverage from the first year thanks to both then-three-year-old network ESPN airing it and the iconic home run that then-75-year-old Luke Appling hit off of Warren Spahn in the first inning – the latter being particularly notable because Appling only had 45 total home runs in his 20-year MLB career.
 The only player to appear in all nine of the games was Joe DiMaggio.